lightninglabs/lightning-terminal/README.md

 make && make install
 ```

-This will produce the `shushtar-debug` executable and add it to your `GOPATH`.
+This will produce the `shushtar` executable and add it to your `GOPATH`.

 ## Configuration